Stone's representation theorem for Boolean algebras: Representation theorem

 The theorem is a special case of Stone duality, a more general framework for dualities between topological spaces and partially ordered sets.

 The proof requires either the axiom of choice or a weakened form of it.
 Specifically, the theorem is equivalent to the Boolean prime ideal theorem, a weakened choice principle that states that every Boolean algebra has a prime ideal.

-An extension of the classical Stone duality to the category of Boolean spaces (= zero-dimensional locally compact Hausdorff spaces) and continuous maps (respectively, perfect maps) was obtained by G. D. Dimov (respectively, by H. P. Doctor).
+An extension of the classical Stone duality to the category of Boolean spaces (that is, zero-dimensional locally compact Hausdorff spaces) and continuous maps (respectively, perfect maps) was obtained by G. D. Dimov (respectively, by H. P. Doctor).